 Redis cluster fault tolerance

-By default, a Redis Cloud Database cluster consists of one master node.
+By default, a Managed Databases Redis cluster consists of a single master node.
 To ensure cluster fault tolerance, you need to add replicas to it.
-In multi-node clusters, one node will be the master node, and the others will be replicas.
+In multi-node clusters, one node will be a master node, and the others will be replicas.

 For example, if you have created a three-node cluster, the cluster will have one master node and two replicas.
-If you add more nodes, they will be replicas.
+If you add more nodes, they will act as replicas.

 Master node

-By default, a cluster consists of one main node — a master node.
-When connecting to the master node, all read and write operations are available.
+By default, a cluster consists of one primary node — the master node.
+When connected to the master node, all read and write operations are available.

-All data changes on the master node are duplicated on the replicas.
-The replication process does not affect the performance of the replicas and the master node.
+All data changes on the master node are replicated to the replicas.
+The replication process does not affect the performance of the replicas or the master node.

 Replicas

 Replicas are full copies of the master node.
-They are available for data reading only.
+They are available for read-only operations.

-Having replicas in a cluster ensures its fault tolerance — if the master node stops working, its role will be transferred to one of the replicas, and the cluster will continue to operate normally.
-When the master node is restored, it will take over the role of a replica.
+Having replicas in the cluster ensures its fault tolerance — if the master node becomes unavailable, its role is taken over by one of the replicas, and the cluster continues to function normally.
+When the master node is restored, it takes on the role of a replica.
 Note that the master node address will change.

 For a cluster with replicas, an SLA applies — we guarantee 99.95% write availability and 99.99% read availability.

-If a cluster has no replicas, it will be unavailable until the master node is restored.
-Data will not be lost during this process.
+If there are no replicas in the cluster, it will be unavailable until the master node is restored.
+Data will not be lost in this case.

 We recommend creating fault-tolerant clusters with replicas or adding replicas to existing clusters.